Passle Gateway extension FAQs

 When users are looking at a Passle post they have published, clicking the button will display the Passle Toolbar instead of the interface for writing a post.

 The Toolbar displays stats to the user about their post (eg: how many views it has had, how many people have clicked through from LinkedIn etc).
-The Toolbar also it has links to allow the user to edit the post, repost the post etc. For more details see the article Using the Passle Gateway extension.
+The Toolbar also it has links to allow the user to edit the post, repost the post, Quick Share to LinkedIn etc. For more details, see the article Using the Passle Gateway extension.

 Passle_Gateway_extension_-_toolbar_option.gif